bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

  3. Consistency:

     a.
 If a conclusion can be reasoned out in more than one way, then every possible way must lead to the same result.
     b.
 The robot always takes into account all of the evidence it has relevant to the question.
-It does not artbitrarily, ignore some of the information, basing its conclusions only on what remains.
+It does not arbitrarily, ignore some of the information, basing its conclusions only on what remains.
 In other words, the robot is nonideological.
     c.
 The robot always represents equivalent states of knowledge by equivalent plausibility assignments.
 That is, if in two problems the robot's state of knowledge is the same (except perhaps for the labeling of the propositions), then it must assign the same plausibilities in both.

 The first requirement is mostly for practicality.
 If we're building a machine,